LetsStreamIt/documentation/docs/report/analysis/business-requirements.md

 - Logout
 - Modify its profile
-- Create a new session
+- Create a new Session
-- Join a session
+- Join an existing Session
 - Look at another user's profile

 ![Authenticated User](/img/analysis/business-requirements/authenticated-user.svg)